Customizing Comments

 ...

-<script src="http://js-kit.com/comments.js"></script>
+<script src="https://js-kit.com/comments.js"></script>

-5. Pagination of comments You can break long lists of comments into multiple pages using the paginate="N" attribute, where N is the number of comments per page.
+You can break long lists of comments into multiple pages using the paginate="N" attribute, where N is the number of comments per page.

 <div class="js-kit-comments" paginate="10"></div>

-<script src="http://js-kit.com/comments.js"></script>
+<script src="https://js-kit.com/comments.js"></script>

 6. Reverting the order of comments